elenasinel/tech-week/docs/index.md

-## **How to Enter - Educators**

-1. Create teams of 2-4 students - max 3 teams per school
-2. Host an event 10-24 May and invite mentors (2-3 machine learning and artificial intelligence Developers, 1-2 Design Thinkers, 1-2 Entrepreneurs, 1-2 Ethicists) to ideate and help you submit videos by 24 May on DevPost (submission rules and Devpost link to be shared)
-3. If your team is selected into 20 Finalist teams, it will be invited to CogX AI Festival for inspiration on Monday morning 10 June
-4. Teams can return to school and carry on building their projects with or without the help of mentors
-5. Teams will return to pitch live at Demo Day on 12 June 9 am at CogX

 ## **DevPost**

 Teens in AI Hack utilises [DevPost](https://devpost.com) to manage project submissions for judging.
 DevPost is a free service for managing hackathons and project pages.